Tutorial

 Submit operations to a scheduling system

 In addition to executing operations directly on the command line, signac can also submit operations to a scheduler such as SLURM.
-The submit command will generate and submit a script containing the operations to run and relevant scheduler directives such as the number of processors to request.
+The submit command will generate and submit a script containing the operations to run along with relevant scheduler directives such as the number of processors to request.
 In addition, signac will also keep track of submitted operations in addition to workflow progress, which almost completely automates the submission process as well as preventing the accidental repeated submission of operations.

-To use this feature, make sure that you are on a system with any of the supported schedulers and then run the $ python project.py submit
+To use this feature, make sure that you are on a system with any of the supported schedulers and then run the $ python project.py submit command.

-As an example, we could submit the operation compute_volume
+As an example, we could submit the operation compute_volume to the cluster.

 $ python project.py submit -o compute_volume -n 1 -w 1.5